GraphQL checkout tutorial

 Install a GraphQl client.
 You can use any GraphQl client to send calls to Magento.
-GraphiQL is recommended.
+Altair is a good example.

 Learn about GraphQL, how it works, and how to use it.
 See Introduction to GraphQL for details.

 Know how to generate a customer token.
 See Authorization tokens for details.

 Order processing tutorial shows a system integrator how REST APIs are used in the lifecycle of an order, including configuring a store and creating a customer; creating quotes, orders, invoices, and shipments; preparing for checkout; and more order-related tasks.